-We will shortly begin consultation with digital service providers (DSPs) on the development of a new service to support the government’s proposed Your Future, Your Super package of reforms, announced in the 2020-21 Budget.
+We will soon begin consultation with digital service providers (DSPs) on the development of a new service to support the government’s proposed Your Future, Your Super package of reforms, announced in the 2020-21 Budget.

-The legislation is subject to passing through parliament over coming months and has a proposed start date of 1 July 2021, when employers will no longer be able to automatically create a new super account with their default fund when a new employee does not provide a chosen super fund account.
+The YFYS legislation is subject to passing through parliament soon and has a proposed start date of 1 July 2021, when employers will no longer be able to automatically create a new super account with their default fund when a new employee does not provide a chosen super fund account.
 To avoid an increase in the super guarantee charge, employers may now need to ask the ATO for information about whether the employee has an existing super fund account (known as a “stapled fund account”).

 The employer, or their agent, will do this by logging onto ATO online services and entering the employee’s details.
 Where the employee has a stapled fund account, the employer can pay superannuation contributions into that account.
 If the employee does not have a stapled fund account, the ATO will advise that the employer’s default super fund can be used.